 Even though fintech startups have a long way to go before being on par with the major banks in the region in terms of providing financial services, the high margins and extra mobility fintech startups possess in employing technology can put them at an advantage.

-To gain a better understanding of the digital lending ecosystem in SEA, get your hands on a copy of this complementary report by writing to us at firstname.lastname@example.org
+To gain a better understanding of the digital lending ecosystem in SEA, get your hands on a copy of this report in this page.
+Email to us at firstname.lastname@example.org if you have any questions.